irstmon/homeassistant-duofern/README.md

 - **Last Seen sensor** — every device gets a `Last Seen` timestamp sensor that updates whenever a frame is received, with `RestoreEntity` persistence
 - **Automatic device discovery** *(opt-in)* — unknown devices that send frames but are not yet in your paired list automatically appear in the HA Discovered inbox.
 Enable under **Settings → Devices & Services → DuoFern → Configure**.
 See [Automatic Device Discovery](#automatic-device-discovery) below
 - **Auto-add on pairing** — when a new device is learned via the stick's pairing button, its hex code is automatically written into the config and the integration reloads.
 No more digging through logs
+- **Auto-remove on unpairing** — when a device is unpaired during an active unpairing window, it is automatically removed from the config and the integration reloads
 - **Pair by Code** — pair devices by entering their 6-digit code directly in the UI, no button press on the device required.
 Replicates the Homepilot "Code anmelden" functionality

 ---